- Cancer Information

-Radiation therapy is often used to treat cancer in the mouth, throat, neck or upper chest region.
+Radiation therapy is often used to treat cancers in the mouth, throat, neck or upper chest region.
 Depending on the area treated, radiation therapy may affect your mouth and teeth.
-This can make eating and swallowing difficult and change your sense of taste.
+This can make eating and swallowing difficult, and change your sense of taste.

 Learn more about:

-After several weeks of treatment, your mouth or throat may become dry and sore, and your voice may become hoarse.
-Radiation therapy can affect your salivary glands so you produce less saliva, which can contribute to the dry mouth.
-These effects will gradually improve after treatment finishes, but it may take several weeks or even months.
+After treatment, your mouth or throat may become dry and sore, and your voice may become hoarse.
+Radiation therapy can cause your salivary glands to make less saliva, which can contribute to a dry mouth.
+These effects will gradually get better after treatment finishes, but it may take several weeks or even months.
 In some cases, the effects may improve but not completely disappear.

-- If possible, have a dental check-up before treatment begins with a dentist who specialises in the effect radiation therapy has on teeth.
+- Have a dental check-up before you start treatment.
+Ask for a referral to a dentist who specialises in the effect of radiation therapy on teeth.

-- Keep your mouth moist by sucking on ice chips and sipping cool drinks.
+- Keep your mouth moist by sucking on ice chips, mints and sipping cool drinks.
 Carry a bottle of water with you.

 - Ask your doctor, nurse or pharmacist for information about artificial saliva to moisten your mouth.

-- Avoid tobacco and alcohol, as they will irritate your mouth and make dryness worse.
+- Avoid smoking, drinking alcohol or caffeinated drinks, and having citrus or tangy tomato-based food and juice.
+These things will irritate your mouth and make dryness worse.

-- To manage taste changes, try different ways of preparing food.
-For example, add lemon juice to meat and vegetables, marinate foods or add spices.
+- To manage taste changes, add more flavour to food (e.g. add lemon juice to meat and vegetables, marinate foods, use herbs and spices).

 - Talk to your doctor if eating is uncomfortable or difficult.
-If you are in pain, ask for pain medicine, which may help with swallowing.
+If you are in pain, ask them about pain medicine to help with swallowing.